slimndap/wp-theatre/readme.txt

 = 0.15 =

-Release Date: February 26th, 2016
+Release Date: March 22nd, 2016

+This release focusses on a more streamlined experience when managing your events.
+Let me know what you think and if you are missing anything in the [forum](https://wordpress.org/support/plugin/theatre).

 * Enhancements
     * Renamed 'productions' to 'events'.
-    * Stripped all unnecessary elements off the events admin screen.
+    * Simplified the events admin screen.

 = 0.14 =